 Understanding what you want to do with your pension pot will help you know or estimate how much needs to be in that pension pot when you want to start accessing it.

 Here’s where you need to figure out what a basic, comfortable or luxurious lifestyle means to you?

-Figuring out these amounts may help you to understand how motivated you are to move up or down these levels to secure the pension pot and subsequent retirement lifestyle that you want.
+Figuring out these amounts may help you understand how motivated you are to move up or down these levels to secure the pension pot and subsequent retirement lifestyle you want.

 The worst place to find yourself is in retirement realising that you do not have enough money in your pension to afford the lifestyle you want.
-Or worse that you have had to reduce your lifestyle to live off the pension pot that you have saved up over your working life—realising now when it’s too late that you have not saved enough.
+Or worse, you have had to reduce your lifestyle to live off the pension pot you have saved up over your working life—realising now that it’s too late that you have not saved enough.

 At this point, you might have some uncomfortable options to consider.
-You could go back to work if that’s possible or you could consider even further cuts to your lifestyle, i.e. eating out less, cheaper Holidays, cheaper food shopping, moving to a smaller house or lower cost of living area.
+You could go back to work if that’s possible or consider even further cuts to your lifestyle, i.e. eating out less, cheaper Holidays, cheaper food shopping, moving to a smaller house or lower living area.